Jenni Harris, a fifth-generation farmer at White Oak Pastures, explains the difference between pastured hogs and industrial hogs.

 There is also a distinct difference between the appearance of pastured pork and commodity pork.

-“It’s important to know that consistency is only produced in a controlled environment,” says Harris.
+“It’s important to know that consistency is only produced in a controlled environment,” Harris says.
 “You can take a look at this pasture and see hogs spanning from different sizes to different shapes.
 Farmers don’t have much control over any of their environment.
-Pigs were born to root and wallow.
-And we’ll do anything we can to provide a good environment where they can do that.”
+Pigs were born to root and wallow, and we’ll do anything we can to provide a good environment where they can do that.”

 Need to make an appointment with a Piedmont physician?
 Save time, book online.